How Threat Intelligence Can Improve Your Security

 Threat intelligence is less effective as a stand-alone tool.
 It can be difficult to manually match to events in your system.
 Instead, you should incorporate threat intelligence into automated systems and use it to define suspicious events or patterns of behavior.

 Threat intelligence works well with solutions such as System Information and Event Management (SIEM), which provide centralized collection and monitoring of system data.
-In combination with threat intelligence, SIEM tools can serve as earlier alerts, as well as provide alert context.
+When integrated properly, SIEM tools can serve as earlier alerts, as well as provide alert context.

 Incident management systems are another solution, which provide encrypted communications between engineers.
 Critical alerts or messages remain protected both in transit and at rest.
 These systems alert the right, on-call engineer at the right time, ensuring that security threats are addressed or resolved in time.